AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 audioStarted boolean

-Flag that tracks whether the audio context has been initialized (required for sound on web)
+Flag tracking whether the audio context has been initialized (required by modern browsers on first user gesture)

 let audioStarted = false;